 - Structure and write training documentation for your user guides

 You may already be familiar with many services provided by the IT Security Office -- such as Multi-Factor Authentication, The Phish Bowl, and Incident Response Management, but did you know that the IT Security Office created an Education and Awareness InfoSec Blog for students called The CyberSafe Bruin that includes a library of security awareness training modules?

 Knowledge Bases & FAQs

-IT Services has a number of Knowledge Bases to help you find answers you’re looking for as well as how-to articles.
+IT Services has a number of Knowledge Bases and how-to articles to help you find the answers you need.